When to Downsize Your Home: 10 Signs It’s Time to Sell

 Even if downsizing is right for you, it’s still possible to make mistakes in the process.
 Here are some common ones to avoid:

 • Not having a plan: You should know where you’re going before you sell your home, and strategize the details of the move.
 You should list your goals and the steps to reach them.
-“Closing escrow without a place to move to” is a mistake, Jones agrees.
+“Closing escrow without a place to move to” is a mistake, Jones says.
 To get around this challenge, he advises clients to make the sale of their home contingent upon finding a new home.

 • Overestimating your current home’s worth: Just because prices are up doesn’t mean your home is worth more.
-“Even in a seller’s market, you can overprice a home,” Jones acknowledges.
+“Even in a seller’s market, you can overprice a home,” Jones says.
 Many factors go into the calculation of a home’s value.
 To get a ballpark estimate, consult HomeLight’s free Home Value Estimator.

 • Not calculating closing costs into the decision: Closing costs typically amount to 2% to 5% of the sale price of the house.
 To get a better idea of how much you’ll owe at closing, use HomeLight’s Closing Costs Calculator.